ZAPtronCoder/RANDOM-STUPID-IDEAS/FMJ/Random Item Ideas.md

    - Average spread.
    - Holds 1 *Rifle Cartridge*, 2 second reload, internal.
    - Firerate dependant on reload time, bolt-action.
-- Made from a copper block, a copper ingot, string, a log, and Cheap Gun Parts.
+- Made from a copper block, 2 copper pipes, string, a log, and Cheap Gun Parts.
 - Has barrel, stock, sight, and underbarrel attachment points.
 - Flavor text: *"A ordinary gun with no uniqueness to its design, has it's usefulness at midrange."*